 Early Years Foundation Stage at Thorpe Lea Primary

-At Thorpe Lea we are lucky enough to have both three Nursery and one Reception class.
+At Thorpe Lea, we are lucky enough to have a nursery and Reception class.
 Children can now join our Nursery at the age of two.

 At the heart of good EYFS practice is on-going observation and assessment, enabling our staff to plan effectively for each child’s next steps for learning.
 At Thorpe Lea Primary this is incorporated in several aspects of our practice:

-As a school, we continually seek open and active two-way communication with parents.
+As a school, we continually seek open an active two-way communication with parents.
 Below are some examples of how endeavour to achieve this within the Early Years: